← All insights

 Works one shift (8–10 hours)Works 24/7/365

-Handles varied, unpredictable tasksHandles repetitive, pattern-based tasks
+Handles varied, unpredictable tasksHandles patterned tasks — simple or complex

 £35,000+/year ongoing£5,000–15,000 year one, £600–2,400/year after